-Koffler et al. in 2019 fabricated a 3D PEG-GelMA printed scaffolds loaded with neural progenitor cells (NPCs) for SCI repair.7 In this study the prepared scaffold implanted into SCI rats.
-Based on their results, after 6 month, in every grafted animal the NPC cells survived and completely filled the channels of the scaffold.
-Furthermore, in vivo results indicates that 3D
+Koffler et al in 2019 fabricated a 3D PEG-GelMA printed scaffolds loaded with neural progenitor cells (NPCs) for SCI repair.
+In this study the prepared scaffold implanted into SCI rats.
+Based on their results, after 6 months, in every grafted animal the NPC cells survived and completely filled the channels of the scaffold.
+Furthermore, in vivo results indicates that 3D printed scaffolds combined with NPCs significantly enhance host axonal regeneration into the lesion.
+Based on the anatomical analysis, the scaffolds maintained their 3D architecture after 6 months.
+In addition, the functional recovery of animal that received scaffolds loaded with NPCs were improved compared to animals with empty scaffolds.

-In another study, the T3 complete transection SCI rat models were implanted with 3D PEG-GelMA scaffold loaded with NPCs and compared with 3D-printed scaffolding made of hyaluronic acid, traditional agarose scaffolding, or NPCs without a scaffold.
+In another study, the T3 complete transection SCI rat

+models were implanted with 3D PEG-GelMA scaffold loaded with NPCs and compared with 3D-printed scaffolding made of HA, traditional agarose scaffolding, or NPCs without a scaffold.
 Their results showed that after 4 weeks all NPCs survived and axon regeneration and myelination improved.98

-Yang et al. produced a 3D printing scaffold containing NSCs for long-distance SCI regeneration.94 Their results showed that the viability of cells after 7 day of printing were more than 94%.
+Yang et al produced a 3D printing scaffold containing NSCs for long-distance SCI regeneration.94 Their results showed that the viability of cells after 7 day of printing were more than 94%.
 In addition, the implantation of scaffold in SCI rat model significantly enhanced nerve and myelin regeneration.
-Also, this system reconstruct a functional network at the injury site, which was the essential situation for functional recovery.
+Also, this system reconstructs a functional network at the injury site, which was the essential situation for functional recovery.